tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

   is encoded in hexadecimal, with a length that depends on the size of the secret.

-For the hexadecimal values of the `client_random` or `secret`, no convention exists for the case of characters 'a' through 'f' (or 'A' through 'F').
+For the hexadecimal values of `client_random` or `secret`, no convention exists for the case of characters "a" through "f" (or "A" through "F").
 Files can be generated with either, so either form MUST be accepted when processing a file.